lambduli/reading/README.md

 That is, there is a syntactic form like `let` expression for declaring an overloaded operator and another one for overloading it.
 This, of course, does not allow for *recursive declarations*.
 It also offers a simple unification-based inference algorithm.
-The author explains that the inference differs from the *Algorightm W* by additional support for resolving the overloading.
+The author explains that the inference differs from the *Algorithm W* by additional support for resolving the overloading.

 #### [Parametric Type Classes (Extended Abstract)](./reports/parametric-type-classes.md)
 The paper proposes a generalization to the type class system in Haskell, enabling Type Classes with multiple parameters (on top of the "placeholder variable") and still preserving principal type property.
-> It seems to me that there will be some connection to the concept of *functional dependencies*.
 They present a unification and type reconstruction algorithm.

 #### [Practical type inference for arbitrary-rank types](./reports/practical-type-inference-for-arbitrary-rank-types.md)